hfb170/CS109B_Project/Data/Readme.txt

-Due to space and upload limitiation, the data cannot be loaded in the repository.
-Instead, a github folder was created that includes the following folders:
+Due to space and upload limitiation, the data cannot be loaded in the github repository.
+Instead, a shareable google drive folder was created that includes the following folders:
 1 - Actual posters used for training
 2 - Actual posters used for test
 3 - Preprocessedpickle dump files used for the deep learning